 What we don’t: Narrow fit isn’t great for everyone; too heavy and clunky for climbing.

-How does the Mtn Trainer compare to the Scarpa Mescalito above?
-At 2 pounds 2.8 ounces it’s significantly heavier, but the extra heft does get you a waterproof membrane (the Mtn Trainer 2 is also available in a non-GTX version for $200).
-The Scarpa is overall a much better scrambling shoe, with rounded tread and a firm edging platform, while the Salewa has sharper lugs that make it a better choice for wet and soft terrain like mud and snow.
-Keep in mind that the latest Mtn Trainer (the “2”) is very narrow, and an integrated stretch gaiter at the tongue makes it difficult to slip on.
+How does the Mountain Trainer compare to the Scarpa Mescalito above?
+The former is significantly heavier at 2 pounds 0.3 ounces per pair, although the extra heft does get you a waterproof membrane.
+The Scarpa is overall a much better scrambling shoe with rounded tread and a firm edging platform, while the Salewa has sharper lugs that make it a better choice for wet and soft terrain like mud and snow.
+Keep in mind that the latest Mountain Trainer 2 is very narrow, and an integrated stretch gaiter at the tongue makes it difficult to slip on.
 But for the right environments or as a lightweight substitute for a mountaineering boot, it’s hard to beat the durability and protection the Salewa provides.
+For a more climbing-focused design that’s similarly well-built, check out Salewa’s Wildfire 2 GTX.

 See the Men's Salewa Mtn Trainer 2 GTX See the Women's Mtn Trainer 2 GTX